20 French Conjunctions To Make Your Sentences Flow Effortlessly

 “I’ll give you a ride to the grocery store if you give me $5.”

-The second part (“you give me $5”) isn’t able to stand on its own without the main clause (“I’ll give you a ride”).
 In this case, the second part creates a condition to the main clause, so we use the appropriate conjunction “if.”

-However, there are many other instances where you would want to join two unequal phrases.
+There are many other instances where you would want to join two unequal phrases.
 Let’s take a look at them in French.

 Example: Je pense que finalement il ne viendra pas.
 (I think that, in the end, he isn’t going to come.)